ahad1234550/React-Practice/ahad-blog/Readme.md

-created a database using json file in data/db.json
+create a database using json file in data/  as db.json

 run npx json-server --watch data/db.json --port 8000 to create an endpoint api for this json file